XiaoMutt/astrun/README.md

 The astrun package is to provide a "relative" secure way to evaluate Python expressions similar to Python's `eval`, as the builtin `eval` and `exec` are insecure and can be exploited in many ways.

-This project is too small to be made a PyPI package.
-Just copy, modify and use.
+This package is very small and need no dependencies.
+You can just copy, modify and use.
 Happy Programming.

 # Use Cases